 Confidence and self-efficacy are measured using responses to Q5 and Q1, respectively.
-On average, confidence in the control group is 2.77-2.84 (between not very confident and somewhat confident) while confidence in the treatment groups is 2.98-3.42 (between somewhat confident and very confident) (see Table 4).
+We code the answers numerically from high to low, so that for Q1 the answers range from 4 (Exactly true) to 1 (Not at all true), while for Q5 the answers range from 5 (Extremely confident) to 1 (Not at all confident).
+In the control group, the average level of confidence is 2.84 (between not very confident and somewhat confident) while in the treatment groups, confidence varies between 2.96 and 3.42 (between somewhat confident and very confident) (see Table 4).
 Table 5 (columns 5-6) presents OLS regression results in which the dependent variable is confidence in financial knowledge.
 The video and brochure significantly improved confidence compared to the control group.
-When we control for demographic characteristics, we find that all treatments significantly improved confidence compared to the control group.
+When we control for demographic characteristics, we find that all treatments significantly improved confidence.